 Buddhist priests are known as héshàng; Catholic priests are shénfu; protestant pastors are mùshi ('shepherd - teacher'); non-specialists would be unlikely to know the comparable terms for the other religions.

-Chinese temple, Rangoon, Burma [1970]
+Chinese temple [the Qingfú Gong], Rangoon, Burma.
+[JKW 1970]

 10.8 Verb Combos (4)